FabianoGLentini/ConNetIt/README.md

 # ConNetIt

 **ConNetIt** is a personal connection manager and networking diary designed to help users remember, organize, and nurture their professional and personal relationships.
-Unlike traditional platforms like LinkedIn, which prioritize static profiles, ConNetIt focuses on the *context* and *quality* of your interactions — allowing you to tag, describe, and track meaningful details about the people you meet.
+Unlike traditional platforms like LinkedIn, which prioritize static profiles, ConNetIt focuses on the *context* and *quality* of your interactions, allowing you to tag, describe, and track meaningful details about the people you meet.

 ---